 Said another way, if a bond that is trading on the market is currently priced higher than its original price (its par value), it is called a premium bond.
 Conversely, if a bond that is trading on the market is currently priced lower than its original price (its par value), it is called a discount bond.

-So, a premium bond (a bond priced above its par value) has a coupon rate higher than the prevailing interest rate for that particular bond maturity and credit quality.
-A discount bond (a bond priced below its par value), by contrast, has a coupon rate lower than the prevailing interest rate for that particular bond maturity and credit quality.
+So, a premium bond has a coupon rate higher than the prevailing interest rate for that particular bond maturity and credit quality.
+A discount bond by contrast, has a coupon rate lower than the prevailing interest rate for that particular bond maturity and credit quality.

 So, the great equalizer is a bond’s yield to maturity (YTM).
 The YTM calculation takes into account the bond’s current market price, its par value, its coupon interest rate, and its time to maturity.
 It also assumes that all coupon payments are reinvested at the same rate as the bond’s current yield.
 YTM is an accurate calculation of a bond’s return that enables investors to compare bonds with different prices, maturities, and coupons.
 We always want to purchase bonds with the highest YTM, given equivalencies in maturity, credit worthiness, and industry.